Prairie Women's Health Centre of Excellence

 Including Low-Income Women with Children: Program and Policy Directions.
 Research Report 2007

-L. Scruby, R. Rapaport Beck
+L. Scruby and R. Rapaport Beck

 Invisible Women: Gender and Health Planning in Manitoba and Saskatchewan and Models for Progress